victronenergy/localsettings/README.md

   allowed.
 For example /_GUI/Brightness.
 * -3 = Error, unsupport type
 * -4 = Error, error converting value and min/max to the specified type
-* -5 = Error, See code for details

 Notes:
 * Set both min and max to 0 to work without a min and max value